-You may be like many people in that you don’t always know how stressed you are until you experience serious symptoms.
+You may be like many people in that you don’t always know how stressed you are until you experience intense stress symptoms.
 Once stress gets out of hand, however, it can be difficult to resolve.
-Some sources of stress may be fully ingrained in your situation, thus difficult and time consuming to extract.
+Some sources of stress may have come to be fully ingrained in your situation, thus difficult and time consuming to extract.
 Furthermore, it takes time for the body to recover from stress so that you can once again perform your best.

 When stress starts to get out of hand, stress counseling can be particularly valuable.
 Counseling offers the support and strategies you need to stop the stress spiral and find a way back to a balanced life.